-(5)43))) Focus on the instructions and elicit / explain a that a chunk is a reasonable amount of something, e.g. a chunk of cheese.
-Highlight that there will always be a pause after full stops and commas, but that there are sometimes more pauses, which help the listener to follow what is being said.
-Point out the first pause, which has already been marked.
+a (5 43)) Focus on the instructions and elicit / explain that a chunk is a reasonable amount of something, e.g., a chunk of cheese.
+Highlight that there will always be a pause after periods and commas, but that there are sometimes more pauses that help the listener to follow what is being said.
+Point out the first pause that has already been marked.